Board of Directors

 Greta’s passion for education stems from her own children not having access to the resources they needed to learn to read and write.
 It is her dream that every child has what they need to reach their full potential in the public education system without having to pay privately for it - as that creates a two-tiered education system, when education is supposed to be the true equalizer.

-Involved on school council for 11 years in various positions, Greta attended her first ASCA AGM seven years ago, and enjoys engaging with all ASCA members to ensure the parent voice is heard within the education system and considered as partners in our child’s educational journey.
+Involved on school council for 12 years in various positions, Greta attended her first ASCA AGM eight years ago, and enjoys engaging with all ASCA members to ensure the parent voice is heard within the education system and considered as partners in our child’s educational journey.

 Director Richard Haggarty, Spruce Grove